waikato-datamining/shallow-flow/base/README.md

 # shallow-flow-base
-The core components for shallow-flow.
+The base components for shallow-flow.

 ## Actors